 No, the current economic climate isn't the best, but business is starting to pick up, which will open many opportunities for college graduates.
 So keep dreaming.

 When young people think about healthcare the first thing that seems to come into their minds is becoming a physician.
-But not everybody has the requisite skills to be a physician, nurse or physical therapist.
+But not everybody has the requisite skills to be a physician or a nurse or a physical therapist.
 But many people have administrative and financial skills, and I believe that if more young people understood the opportunities available in healthcare administration they would look more closely at the field.

-There is a good deal of talk today about workforce shortages, about the lack of doctors, nurses and allied health professionals.
+There is a good deal of talk today about workforce shortages, about the lack of doctors and nurses and allied health professionals.
 What gets less discussion is the shortage of people to run healthcare organizations, but that shortage is there, and it is becoming more acute.
-What this means is that there are many opportunities out there for enterprising young people with the right kind of training.
+And what this means is that there are many opportunities out there for enterprising young people with the right kind of training.

-Unless someone is running the business properly, healthcare facilities can end up closing.
+Healthcare is like any other business, really.
+Unless someone is running the business properly healthcare facilities can end up closing.
+That has happened too many times over the past few years.
 Luckily healthcare has been well-served by some of the most gifted executives in American industry, and I have been lucky enough to know many of them.
 They are a dedicated lot, individuals who have committed their lives to serving the interests of their communities and their country.
-Many of them could have gone into other professions and done very well, but they chose healthcare.
+Many of them could have gone into other professions and I'm sure done very well but they chose healthcare.